Office: Carbon Management

 - Front-End Engineering and Design Studies for CO2 Pipeline Infrastructure (Onshore and Offshore)

 DOE expects to make 6 or more awards per year.
 Awards may vary between $750,000 to $3M each with a minimum of a 20% cost-sharing from the awardees.

 |FOA Issue Date:||9/22/2022|

 |Submission Deadline for Full Applications:||11/28/2022 at 5:00 PM ET|

 |Expected Timeframe for Award Negotiations:||March - July 2023|

 - Download the full funding opportunity on FedConnect.

-- All applicants must register and submit application materials and questions through FedConnect
+- All applicants must register and apply on Grants.gov and submit questions through FedConnect

 - Sign up for the Office of Fossil Energy and Carbon Management’s (FECM) email list to get notified of new FECM funding opportunities and to stay current with our latest news.